ResetXPDR/MSFS2020_AutoFPS/README.md

 - Both apps can be installed concurrently, but only one can be running at a time.

 How does this app work for Frame Generation (FG) users?
-- The app does detect correct FG FPS when FG is enabled in MSFS, however FG is only active when MSFS is the focused window and becomes inactive when not, through your graphics driver not this app.
+- The app does detect correct FG FPS when native nVidia FG is enabled in MSFS, however FG is only active when MSFS is the focused window and becomes inactive when not, through your graphics driver not this app.
-- To see correct FG FPS, use the app's "On Top" option to overlay this app over MSFS and give MSFS the focus.
+- To see correct native nVidia FG FPS, use the app's "On Top" option to overlay this app over MSFS and give MSFS the focus.
-- If FG is being incorrectly reported as enabled by the app, the likely reason is that either the FG mod had been installed and removed or you have disabled Hardware Accelerated Graphics Scheduling under Windows settings and the now the now greyed out MSFS FG setting may show that it is off but it is still set to on internally to MSFS.
+- If native nVidia FG is being incorrectly reported as enabled by the app, the likely reason is that either the FG mod had been installed and removed or you have disabled Hardware Accelerated Graphics Scheduling under Windows settings and the now the now greyed out MSFS FG setting may show that it is off but it is still set to on internally to MSFS.
 To fix, change the DLSSG line in your UserCfg.opt file to be DLSSG 0.
+- Lossless Scaling (LS) FG, including the scaling muliplier used, is also detected and the correct LSFG FPS is displayed.
+- Detection of FG state is normally only performed upon startup of this app.
+If FG is enabled or LS is started after this app is running, press the Reset button for it to be detected.

 Why am I getting a dangerous/Unsafe program warning when trying to download or install?
 - This app is unsigned because I am a hobbyist and the cost of obtaining certification is prohibitive to me, so you may get a warning message of a potentially dangerous app when you download it in a web browser like Chrome or from your antivirus program, including Windows Defender.